tamagui/tamagui/README.md

 Tamagui lets you share more code between web and native apps without sacrificing the two things that typically suffer when you do: performance and code quality.

 It does this with an optimizing compiler that outputs platform-specific optimizations, turning even cross-module-imported, logic-infused, inline-styled components into clean, flat DOM + CSS on the web, or on native, hoisted style objects and View/Text.
-The compiler is also completely optional, as Tamagui also works entirely at runtime.
+The compiler is also optional, as Tamagui also works entirely at runtime.

 For example, within the ~500px² responsive browser section on [the homepage](https://tamagui.dev), 49 of the 55 or so inline styled components are flattened to a `div`.
 The homepage gains nearly 15% on Lighthouse just by turning on the compiler.